4 Steps to Organize a Kitchen Effectively

 Sort into Zones & Minimize

 The next step is to completely empty out out your cabinets and drawers and sort your items into piles or sections according to zones from the list above.
 You may also have a pile labeled “to go elsewhere” for items you find that don’t belong in the kitchen.
 This step is akin to dumping the puzzle out of the box and sorting edge, corner, and middle pieces.
-It may seem daunting, but it’s the best way to create a well zoned and sustainably organized kitchen because it’s so thorough and complete.
+It may seem daunting, but it’s the best way to create a well zoned and sustainably organized kitchen because it’s so thorough.
 We find most clients have duplicate items for the same zone scattered throughout the kitchen.
 Sorting like items together reveals duplication and makes minimizing unneeded items much easier.

 For a great minimizing guide, check out our other post: “Beyond Sparking Joy: How to Decide What to Keep or Discard”.
 If you’re in Richmond, we also created this posts with a list of local donation sites, “Donations for a Good Cause” as well as this list of other organizing resources, “Minima’s Comprehensive List of Organizing Resources”.
 Our go to donation drop off site for most items is Goodwill.
 Once you’ve decided to donate something, put it into a donation box or bag and load it into your car.
 The organizing process isn’t complete until those donations are dropped off.
 (Donation drop-offs are complimentary for our clients.)